-After any and all normalization, conversion, and mapping of code points, a domainpart MUST NOT be zero octets in length and MUST NOT be more than 1023 octets in length.
+After any and all normalization, conversion, and mapping of code points as well as encoding of the string as UTF-8, a domainpart MUST NOT be zero octets in length and MUST NOT be more than 1023 octets in length.
 (Naturally, the length limits of [RFC1034] apply, and nothing in this document is to be interpreted as overriding those more fundamental limits.)